 THE PRIESTHOOD, A LIFE OF LOVE AND HOLINESS

 The Priesthood of the believer is a fundamental tenet of the Reformation.
-We all come before God as individuals through the atonement of Christ, Yeshua Ha Mashiach, our high Priest
+We all come before God as individuals through the atonement of Christ, Yeshua Ha Mashiach, our High Priest

-What does it mean t be a priest?
+What does it mean t to be a priest?
 Every husband is the Priest of his own household and can come to God as a Priest of the home.
 We are also stewards of the temple which is our bodies and must take care of the physical body.
-As priests we also guard what enters the inner temple, the soul and take care to be an adequate sanctuary for the Spirit of God to dwell in.
+As priests, we also guard what enters the inner temple, the soul and take care to be an adequate sanctuary for the Spirit of God to dwell in.
 This also means being careful to not entertain inappropriate thoughts and feelings but rather to think on the things that are good (Phil 4:8) and singing spiritual songs.
 The priests in Israel sang selected psalms daily for different events in the life of Israel.

 BOOKLET – THE PRIESTHOOD, A LIFE OF LOVE AND HOLINESS